 Restricted common shares issued to employees normally vest ratably over a four to five year period.
 During the restricted period, the employee receives dividends and votes the restricted common shares, but the restricted shares may not be sold, transferred or assigned.
 In 2005, 2004 and 2003 the Board of Directors granted 288,439, 201,833 and 359,727 restricted shares with a fair value of \$12.2 million, \$10.4 million and \$16.0 million to certain employees.
 Prior to 2003, the value of the restricted shares awarded was recorded as unearned stock grant compensation and was presented as a separate component of shareholders' equity.
-During 2003 the Company adopted FAS 123, as amended by FAS 148, and in accordance with the provisions of FAS 123 the value of the restricted stock grant compensation as a separate component of shareholders' equity.
-During 2003 the company adopted FAS 123, as amended by FAS 148, and in accordance with the provisions of FAS 123 the value of the restricted stock grant sawarded are no longer reflected as unearned stock grant compensation of \$18.5 million at January 1, 2003 has been reclassified from its separate account in shareholders' equity and reflected as a reduction in additional paid-in capital.
-Under FAS 123 the Company estimates the fair value of restricted stock was \$9.5 million, \$11.5 million and \$13.0 million in 2005, 2004 and 2003, respectively.
+During 2003 the Company adopted FAS 123, as amended by FAS 148, and in accordance with the provisions of FAS 123 the value of the restricted stock grants awarded are no longer reflected as unearned stock grant compensation as a separate component of shareholders' equity.
+Accordingly the balance of unearned stock grant compensation of \$18.5 million at January 1, 2003 has been reclassified from its separate account in shareholders' equity and reflected as a reduction in additional paid-in capital.
+Under FAS 123 the Company estimates the fair value of restricted stock awards at the date of grant and amortizes this value as an expense over the vesting period.
+Compensation expense related to the issuance of restricted stock was \$9.5 million, \$11.5 million and \$13.0 million in 2005, 2004 and 2003, respectively.